Winter 2024

 Course Description

-This course is an introduction to philosophical logic.
-It focuses on the philosophical examination of the fundamental concepts and motivation behind the development of different logical systems that extend, restrict, or deviate from classical logic as established by Frege, Peirce, Russell, Hilbert, and others.
+This course focuses on the philosophical examination of the fundamental concepts and motivation behind the development of different logical systems that extend, restrict, or deviate from classical logic as established by Frege, Peirce, Russell, Hilbert and others.
 It covers an overview of classical propositional and first-order logic, the theory of generalized quantifiers and second-order logic, modal propositional logic, quantified modal logic, conditionals, Tarski's account of logical consequence, intuitionistic logic and Prawitz's proof-theoretic semantics, relevant logic and paraconsistent logic, and many-valued logic and fuzzy logic.

 Course Materials and Resources

-This course is based on a series of lecture notes which will be made available in advance here.
-Motivated students interested in complementary readings are especially encouraged to check out some of the following textbooks on logic for philosophers:
+Some lectures draw on notes on additional material which will be made available in advance.
+Students interested in complementary readings are also encouraged to check the following textbooks on logic for philosophers and non-classical logics:

 Course objectives